 A variety of proposed or otherwise potential accounting standards are currently under study by standard-setting organizations.
-Due to the tentative and preliminary nature of those proposed standards, management has not determined whether the implementation of such proposed standards would be material to our financial statements.
+Due to the tentative and preliminary nature of those proposed standards, management has not determined whether the implementation of such proposed standards would be material to the financial statements of the Company.